xvxx/hatter/README.md

 JavaScript in sight.

-Hatter can be used to generate static web sites or to render server side content in a good ol' fashioned web application.
-Maybe [Vial]?
+Hatter can be used to generate static web sites or to render server side content in a good ol' fashioned web application - either with [Vial] or your Rust web framework of choice.

 If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files, or include the